LunarWatcher/lunarwatcher.github.io/content/posts/2022-12-23-ssh-hardening-an-observation.md

 {{< figure
     src="/img/ssh bans.png"
     alt="Image showing a ban graph generated from f2b, with a peak of over 8000 bans" caption="An exposed port in the low ranges gets a lot of attention from generic botnets looking for new members.
-Note that the dip in the graph is due to an unexpected fail2ban failure." >}}
+Note that the dip in the graph is due to an unexpected fail2ban failure caused by a non-apt Python update that went sideways without notifying me." id="ban-stats"
+>}}

 Each interval is 1 million seconds, or around 12 days.
 This graph has some curiosities that are entirely my fault;